jp-casual/world-eater/README.md

 What the Game Currently is:
 The player is a yellow square able to navigate an infinite world of empty and pellet-populated tiles using arrow keys.
 There is currently no interaction with the world or pellets beyond navigation.

+Notes for self:
+Open the repo in a codespace